 Last Updated: August, 2013

 UTTARAKHAND State Report | August, 2013

 Uttarakhand is located at the foothills of the Himalayan mountain ranges.
-The state shares its borders with China (Tibet) in the North and Nepal in the East and interstate boundaries with Himachal Pradesh in the West, Northwest and Uttar Pradesh in the South.
+The state shares borders with China (Tibet) in the north and Nepal in the east and inter-state boundaries with Himachal Pradesh in the west and northwest and Uttar Pradesh in the south.

 The state is located at the foothills of the Himalayas.
 Presence of several hill stations, wildlife parks, pilgrimage places and trekking routes make Uttarakhand an attractive tourist destination.
 Domestic tourists received by the state increased at a compound annual growth rate (CAGR) of 9.6 per cent to 25.9 million during 2001-11.
 Foreign tourists received by the state increased at a CAGR of 8.5% to 0.12 million during 2001-11.

 Uttarakhand witnessed massive growth in capital investments due to a conducive industrial policy and generous tax benefits.
 Therefore, Uttarakhand is one of the fastest growing states in India.
 The state’s gross state domestic product (GSDP) increased at a CAGR of 20.8 per cent during 2005-12, trailing only Sikkim’s 25.2 per cent growth in 2005-12 and outpacing the 15.9 per cent growth witnessed by all states combined.